camiloahm/scaleconf-deploying-microservices/docker-on-cloud/README.md

 $ docker run -d -p 80:80 mynginx

 ```
+Go to Google Cloud console and select the virtual machine then active "Allow HTTP traffic"

 Now we can check if the cointainer is up go to <http://<google-compute-ip>>